csbg/Hands-on-Biomedical-Data/day1.md

 ```

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 1.10:`
 Now, find another dataset (other than GSE21713).
-Run the code above for this dataset and then report the identified dataset (number of samples and conditions) you find.
+Try to run the code above for this dataset and then report the identified dataset (number of samples and conditions) you find.
+If you are having issues with `gemma.R`, report only the dataset and conditions you found by *browsing the GEMMA website*.

-For more details on the final assignment and how to select a dataset, see the [instructions for day 5](day5.md).
+Ultimately, you will download a dataset and analyze in the final assignment on [day 5](day5.md).
+If `gemma.R` proves difficult here, then ask one of your colleagues to download expression data and metadata for you.

 ## Naming issues?